Kriegsmarine: Light cruisers

 Never completed: KH-1 and KH-2 (Kreuzer (cruiser) Holland 1 and 2).
 Captured in the Netherlands 1940.
 Both being on the stocks and building continued for the Kriegsmarine.

-In addition, the former Kaiserliche Marine light cruiser Niobe was captured by Germans on 11 September 1943 after the capitulation of Italy.
+In addition, the former Kaiserliche Marine light cruiser Niobe was captured by the Germans on 11 September 1943 after the capitulation of Italy.
 She was pressed into Kriegsmarine service for a brief time before being destroyed by British MTBs.

 Auxiliary cruisers

 During the war, some merchant ships were converted into "auxiliary cruisers" and nine were used as commerce raiders sailing under false flags to avoid detection, and operated in all oceans with considerable effect.
 The German designation for the ships was 'Handelstörkreuzer' thus the HSK serial assigned.
 Each had as well an administrative label more commonly used, e.g. Schiff 16 = Atlantis, Schiff 41 = Kormoran, etc. The auxiliary cruisers were: